openvinotoolkit/openvino_notebooks/README.md

 - On Ubuntu, if you see the error **"libpython3.7m.so.1.0: cannot open shared object file: No such object or directory"** please install the required package with `sudo apt install libpython3.7-dev`

 - If you get an `ImportError`, doublecheck that you installed the kernel in Step 4.
 If necessary, choose the openvino*env kernel from the \_Kernel->Change Kernel* menu)

+- On Linux and macOS you may need to type `python3` instead of `python` when creating your virtual environment

+- You may also need to install [pip](https://pip.pypa.io/en/stable/installing/) and/or python-venv (depending on your Linux distribution)

+- On Windows, if you have installed multiple versions of Python, use `py -3.7` when creating your virtual environment to specify a supported version (in this case 3.7)